srbry/traefik-release/examples/concourse/README.md

 1. An iaas loadbalancer listening on `80` and `443`, with health checks configured on `80` with the shortest possible check times.
 The longer this is the more likely you are to hit the `known issues` described in the main [README](../../README.md) of this project.
 1. DNS pointing at your iaas loadbalacer
 1. Inbound security groups on your loadbalancer on ports: `80` and `443`

+## Possible (nasty) workaround IaaS loadbalancer health check issues

+1. Configure your security group to also allow ssh
+1. Configure health checks to use TCP port `22`.
+1. Once cert has been generated change healthcheck back to `80`.
+1. Remove TCP `22` from your security group

+This is definitely a nasty workaround but it gives the load balancer the opportunity to detect the health of the VM before jobs have been deployed.
+If you don't revert the healthcheck to port 80 then if traefik ever has an operational issue you will route traffic to a VM that cannot do anything with it.